Skip to content

 }

-// Accepts a double temperature (more precise)
+// Accepts a double temperature — more precise, exact match for double arguments

 public static void displayTemperature(double tempCelsius) {